tuttizpro218/RAB_emulator/README.md

 RAB (RealAndroidBot) made for PHONE users, not for emulator, but yes you can use with emulators (bluestacks,ldplayer,etc).
 You need a 64 bit windows for the bot!

+Sometimes Pokemongo INSTANTLY CRASH WHEN YOU START!
+Just go to the app settings and clead Chache, i have this bug too...

 # What you need to start using RAB with emulator